• TDD vs BDD: Concepts, Differences, and Practical Use

 Overview of Behavior-Driven Development (BDD)

-BDD uses a shared, structured language that can be understood by engineers, product owners, and business stakeholders alike.
-Scenarios are written in plain language to describe how the system should respond to user actions.
-This shared understanding reduces ambiguity in requirements and ensures that development aligns closely with agreed-upon system behavior.
+BDD has a common language that can be comprehended by engineers, product owners, and business stakeholders.
+Scenarios are authored in simple language to spell out how the system in question should react to user behavior.
+This common language minimizes the uncertainty in the requirements and makes development closer to the system behavior agreed upon.

 Why Teams Use BDD: Key Benefits